rzuritamilla/phr/phr/PITCHME.md

 ### Promote integration of talents
 @title[Integration_personal]

-- Analytics group: use lunch meetings to discuss research problems, ideas, scientific tools, code and many other things related to ITC, and our research.<br>
+- Analytics group: discuss research problems, ideas, scientific tools, code, etc.

 @ul
-- Geovis group: emails, meetings at the geovislab, etc. combinination of staff, MSc and PhD students. <br>
+- Geovis group: emails, meetings at the geovislab, combinination of staff, MSc and PhD students, etc.

-- GIP research meetings: share ideas to the wider GIP, new style being implemented <br>
+- GIP research meetings: share ideas with full dept.
--

 @ulend

 Note: mention Slack on tools and the fact that i used as an alternative channel to email during my sabbatical